 For chains running 5–200 locations

 Most analytics tools tell you what already happened.
-Insights tells your operators what to do next — and routes any employee-affecting action through human approval before it ships.
+Insights proposes the move with the EBIT case attached, shows the math, and routes any employee-affecting action through human approval before it ships.

 For chains past the point where built-in POS reports stop being enough — and before the stage where you'd build your own data warehouse.
 Insights sits on top of the POS and stack you already run, and turns it into proposed moves the C-suite can approve in one place.